-The CRBA application must be made before the child’s 18th birthday, and we strongly recommend that parents apply for the CRBA as soon as possible after the child’s birth.
+CRBA applications must be made before the child’s 18th birthday.
+We recommend that parents apply for the CRBA as soon as possible after the child’s birth.

 To apply for a CRBA your child must have been born in Israel, the West Bank, or Gaza and you must travel to the U.S. Embassy in Jerusalem or the Embassy Branch Office in Tel Aviv for the in-person interview.

 To be eligible to apply for a CRBA online, you MUST answer all the following criteria with YES.C

 - Was the child born in Israel, the West Bank, or Gaza?

 - Is the child under the age of 18?